Cruise Ship, Cruise Ship Rape & Sexual Assault

 Man on a cruiseship

-We Have Handled Over 300 Rape and Sexual Assault Cases on Cruises.
+We Have Handled Over 1000 Rape and Sexual Assault Cases on Cruises

 Lipcon, Margulies & Winkleman, P.A., headquartered in Miami, FL, are the nation’s leading cruise ship accident lawyers.
 We have been fighting for the rights of victims of cruise ship sexual assaults for over 50 years.
 We are dedicated to helping our clients recover the compensation they deserve after traumatic incidents caused by someone else’s negligence.
-With 16 attorneys in 7 offices nationwide — including our main Miami office — countless awards and accolades, and over $450 million and counting recovered for our clients since we first began the firm in 1971, it is no surprise that Lipcon, Margulies & Winkleman, P.A. has been named to “Best Law Firms”® by US News & World Report since 2016, and 4 of our attorneys named to “Best Lawyers”®.
+With 19 attorneys in 7 offices nationwide — including our main Miami office — countless awards and accolades, and over $500 Million and counting recovered for our clients since we first began the firm in 1971, it is no surprise that Lipcon, Margulies & Winkleman, P.A. has been named to “Best Law Firms”® by US News & World Report since 2016, and 5 of our attorneys named to “Best Lawyers”®.
+We also take great pride in celebrating the achievements of Charles Lipcon (2020) and Jason R. Margulies (2025), who were both named “Lawyer of the Year” in Admiralty and Maritime Law for Miami, a rare lifetime achievement held by two members of our firm.

 Policies and Regulations Pertaining to a Registered Sex Offender Boarding a Cruise Ship